pagekit/docs/controller.md

 # Controller

-The Controller is the central location for handling requests, setting routes and rendering views from your extension.
+<p class="uk-article-lead">The Controller is the central location for handling requests, setting routes
+and rendering views from your extension.</p>

 ## Routing basics